 Peter Mellini, Ph.D.
 Stanford, taught modern world history, modern European history, and the history of Journalism at Stanford, Sonoma State, and San Francisco State for 34 years.
 He is the author of two books: Sir Eldon Gorst: the Overshadowed Proconsul (1977) and In VANITY FAIR (1983) plus numerous articles and reviews on national symbols and the modern media, especially PUNCH.
 In the 1980s and 1990s he was a stringer at The Economist.
 In retirement he tutors history and indulges a passion for mystery fiction in books and television.
 He was a founding member of the Institute.

 Peter G. Meyerhof is a practicing dentist with an interest in the history of California during the early to mid 19th century.
 He has written a comprehensive biography of Dr. Robert Semple, a California pioneer who contributed greatly to the American annexation of California.
 Portions of this work have been published in The Argonaut and the Colusa County Wagon Wheels.
-He has also carried out original research on other pioneers, the early history of printing in California, and the first theatre in California.
+He has also carried out original research on other pioneers, the early history of printing in California, the Sonoma Mission, and the first theatre in California.
 He is currently researching the lives of several less well-known Californios of the 1830s and 1840s.

 Margaretta K. Mitchell (“Gretta”) is a photographer, author and educator who exhibits her fine art photography nationally.
 She is the author of five books; two are contributions to the history of photography.
 Her photography was included in the book and traveling exhibition, A History of Women Photographers (1994).
 She is represented by Robert Tat Gallery in San Francisco and PHOTO Gallery in Oakland.
 In 2011 she created a short film, Fire Ruin Renewal, to commemorate the Oakland hills fire of October 1991.
 She does both traditional portrait photography and lower-cost digital portraits that are useful for websites and book jackets.
 She also produces books for private clients.
 Website: www.margarettamitchell.com/